feram18/f1-led-leaderboard/README.md

 This project relies on the following:
 - [Ergast API] to retrieve Formula 1 data.
 - [rpi-rgb-led-matrix] library to make everything work with the LED matrix.
-It is included into this repository as a submodule, so when cloning the repository it is necessary to use the `--recursive` flag.
+It is included into this repository as a submodule.

 ## Limitations
-Unfortunately [Ergast API] does not live data, though it is updated a few hours after results are up.
+Unfortunately [Ergast API] does not provide live data, though it is updated within a few hours after results are up.

 ## Disclaimer
 This application is dependent on the [Ergast API] relaying accurate and updated data.